 For key issue #2 the following principles are agreed:

 - Owing to the need to support UE Radio Access Capabilities > 65 536 bytes (i.e. > 524 288 bits), and, the need to support fast, reliable, low processing complexity mechanisms for frequently used procedures (at least Service Request, RRC Connection Resume, X2&Xn handover, secondary gNB addition), the full UE Radio Access Capabilities shall not normally be transferred as part of those procedures.
 This requires that the serving and target RAN stores a local copy of the mapping between the UE Capability IDs and the full UE Radio Access Capabilities for the UEs that frequently use that RAN node.

+- if a UE capability ID assigned by PLMN is the result of the UE signalling a set of capabilities related to a UE capability filter provided by the network, the UE capability ID is stored always alongside (a reference to) the filter which was used.

 - AMF that supports the RACS feature is mandated to have access to full set of UEs radio capabilities and the mapping between UE Capability ID and corresponding UE radio capabilities for at least the UEs registered in this AMF;